meemanali/StopWatch/README.md

 # StopWatch
 Welcome to StopWatch repo.
 It contains a simple Stop Watch Android app.
-Some technologies used in this project are:
+Some features in this project are:

 * Runs in a background thread, thus closing App doesn't effect Runnable
 * Tested on Android Nexus 5 Api 26 and Android Pixel Pro Api 33